 Wildcard - An FPL chip where managers can make as many changes to their team as they want between two Gameweek deadlines.
 Managers are given two Wildcards to use per season.

-xGC - Expected Goals Conceded.
-This is the expected number of goals that a defence is expected to concede.
-This is used by managers to pick defenders for their teams, who are likely to keep a clean sheet.
-Players and teams with a good xGC should be targeted by FPL managers as they are likely to keep a clean sheet and therefore get FPL points.
+xGA - Expected Goals Against.
+This is the number of goals that a defence was expected to concede in a match.
+This is used by managers to pick defenders who are likely to keep a clean sheet and therefore get FPL points.
+Players and teams with a low xGA have been limiting the quality of their opponents' chances in front of goal.